London: Natural history

-Other mammals found in Greater London are hedgehog, brown rat, mice, rabbit, shrew, vole, and grey squirrel.
-In wilder areas of Outer London, such as Epping Forest, a wide variety of mammals are found, including European hare, badger, field, bank and water vole, wood mouse, yellow-necked mouse, mole, shrew, and weasel, in addition to red fox, grey squirrel and hedgehog.
-A dead otter was found at The Highway, in Wapping, about a mile from the Tower Bridge, which would suggest that they have begun to move back after being absent a hundred years from the city.
+Among other inhabitants of London are 10,000 red foxes, so that there are now 16 foxes for every square mile (6 per square km) of London.
+Other mammals found in Greater London are hedgehog, brown rat, mice, rabbit, shrew, vole and grey squirrel.
+In wilder areas of Outer London, such as Epping Forest, a wide variety of mammals are found, including European hare, badger, field, bank and water vole, wood mouse, yellow-necked mouse, mole, shrew and weasel, in addition to red fox, grey squirrel and hedgehog.
+A dead otter was found at The Highway, in Wapping, about 1 mile (1.6 km) from the Tower Bridge, which would suggest that they have begun to move back after being absent a hundred years from the city.
 Ten of England's eighteen species of bats have been recorded in Epping Forest: soprano, Nathusius' and common pipistrelles, common noctule, serotine, barbastelle, Daubenton's, brown long-eared, Natterer's and Leisler's.

-Among the strange sights in London have been a whale in the Thames, while the BBC Two programme Natural World: Unnatural History of London shows feral pigeons using the London Underground to get around the city, a seal that takes fish from fishmongers outside Billingsgate Fish Market, and foxes that will "sit" if given sausages.

-Herds of red and fallow deer also roam freely within much of Richmond and Bushy Park.
+Herds of red and fallow deer roam freely within much of Richmond and Bushy Park.
 A cull takes place each November and February to ensure numbers can be sustained.
 Epping Forest is also known for its fallow deer, which can frequently be seen in herds to the north of the Forest.
 A rare population of melanistic, black fallow deer is also maintained at the Deer Sanctuary near Theydon Bois.
-Muntjac deer, which escaped from deer parks at the turn of the 20th century, are also found in the forest.
+Muntjac deer are also found in the forest.
 While Londoners are accustomed to wildlife such as birds and foxes sharing the city, more recently urban deer have started becoming a regular feature, and whole herds of fallow deer come into residential areas at night to take advantage of London's green spaces.